dimitri-nicolo/calico/master/networking/federation/configure-rcc.md

 - [etcd](../../getting-started/kubernetes/installation/calico#installing-with-federation-using-etcd)
 - [Kubernetes API datastore](../../getting-started/kubernetes/installation/calico#installing-with-federation-using-kubernetes-api-datastore)

+You will also need [calicoctl](../../getting-started/calicoctl/install) installed. `RemoteClusterConfiguration` is created with calicoctl.

 ### About adding a Remote Cluster Configuration resource

 Each instance of the [Remote Cluster Configuration](/{{page.version}}/reference/resources/remoteclusterconfiguration)